Shienryu: Stages

 There are 8 stages in the game.
 In addition, there are 2 extra stages that can be unlocked when certain conditions are met.
 The game's ending is changed depending on pilot.

 Multiplier system

 When an enemy is destroyed, its score is multiplied between 1 and 256, depending on the frequency the fighter was firing at the time of destruction.

 Some enemies drop stars when destroyed by high power shots, and sometimes the enemy bullets are turned into stars.
 A star's multiplier is between 1 and 256 when the star is collected, but the multiplier value decreases when the fighter fires more heavily.
-Only when the fighter fires weak or no shots that the star's multiplier is at 256.
+When the fighter fires weak or there are no shots the star's multiplier is at 256.

 Steel Dragon EX

-It is a compilation that includes Shienryu (Steel Dragon) and Shienryu Explosion (Steel Dragon Evolution).
+Steel Dragaon EX is a compilation that includes Shienryu (Steel Dragon) and Shienryu Explosion (Steel Dragon Evolution).

 Switching between games is achieved by pushing reset button.

 Reception

-SHUMPS! rated the Shienryu Explosion 7.
+SHMUPS! rated the Shienryu Explosion 7.

 Gamerankings rated Steel Dragon EX 36.50% based on 2 reviews.